Changes to Trust Legislation

 Other areas impacted by the Trusts Act 2019:

-As the law currently sits, the age of majority is 20.
+Under the old law, the age of majority was 20.
 This is the default age that a person can inherit if a specific age is not stated.
-Under the new Act, the age of majority will be changed to 18.
+Under the new Act, the age of majority is now 18.

-The new Act will also extend the maximum period of a Trust from 80 years to 125.
-This will be the default maximum lifetime of a Trust, unless a specific period is stated in the Trust deed.
+The new Act also extends the maximum period of a Trust from 80 years to 125.
+This is the default maximum lifetime of a Trust, unless a specific period is stated in the Trust deed.

 How does the new Trust Legislation impact me?